 Packing light for a transatlantic crossing can seem like an impossible task as these trips take you through a vast range of temperatures and conditions

 In November last year I completed my 18th transatlantic so my kit bag is now fairly trimmed down.
-Here’s a rundown of the sailing clothes I pack when crossing the pond:
+Here’s a rundown of the sailing clothes I pack when crossing the pond and my pick of what to wear sailing:

 - 1 full midlayer + 1 fleece